-When the choice is lose an hour of sleep or build your brand, what do you choose?
+When the choice is to lose an hour of sleep or finish that proposal for a new client, what do you choose?

 But let's say there is no deadline - that the only deadline is your life expectancy.
 Could be tomorrow, could be 70 years from now.
 When will you start on what matters most?

 "You might well remember that nothing can bring you success but yourself."Napolean Hill

 Can you sacrifice an extra hour of sleep in the morning to wake up early to create?

 Can you wake up before a full day of work at the robot factory and spend 5 minutes on your most important task of the day?
 What about 60 minutes?

 I've heard one idea repeated over and over by renowned businessmen and women, writers, artists, entrepreneurs, leaders, and all around instigators.
 The idea is so simple it’s almost underwhelming, but, when implemented, it has the power to build empires.

 The idea is this: wake up early and focus on your most important work first.

 Earl Nightingale encouraged waking up early to reflect - it's the only time of the day to achieve true quiet.

 Brian Tracy explains that all successful people wake up just a little bit earlier than other people to start the important work for the day.